 There have been a number of questions regarding cleaning workplaces where an employee who has been in work is now showing symptoms of COVID-19.
 The government are providing up to date guidance on this issue which should be followed.

-All non-essential training courses (i.e. anything that is not safety critical), learning conferences and other learning events organised by the Council will be cancelled until further notice.
+All non-essential training courses (anything that is not safety critical), learning conferences and other learning events organised by us will be cancelled until further notice.

-The Council will review how we may continue to deliver learning interventions without compromising the health, safety and wellbeing of attendees, for example by converting courses to e-learning and Skype sessions where appropriate.
+We'll review how we may continue to deliver learning without compromising the health, safety and wellbeing of attendees, for example by converting courses to e-learning and Skype sessions where appropriate.

 Visiting individuals in their homes